Picking an Explainer Studio is Just Like Picking a Lawyer

 TIP # 5: Get a clear breakdown of price

-If you ask your lawyer how much he charges and he says, “How much you got?”, chances are you’re not dealing with Atticus Finch.
+If you are filing for divorce in Utah and you ask your lawyer how much he charges and he says, “How much you got?”, chances are you’re not dealing with Atticus Finch.

 Clarity is important when it comes to price negotiation.
 Because really, it’s not about how much you spend, it’s about how much you get for your money.
 And it’s not always the best idea to go with the cheapest explainer video studio – or the most expensive.
 That’s why you should always ask for a breakdown of a studio’s quote.
 And if a studio refuses, well, they’ve already told you everything you need to know.